serverless/dashboard/docs/instrumentation/index.md

 applications.
 You are limited to adding each AWS Account to one org only.

 ### Inventory Synching
-Once you have an AWS Observability Integration setup, the collection of logs and traces is based around the set of inventory of Lambda Functions in your AWS account.
+Once you have an AWS Observability Integration setup, the collection of [logs and traces](./enabling-logs-traces.md) is based around the set of inventory of Lambda Functions in your AWS account.
+Synching is handling automatically on a 24 hour basis, or can be triggered manually to add new recently deployed functions.
+Metrics for all your functions are collected automatically as they are deployed.

 ### Serverless IAM Role